-Mwea national reserve is located in Embu county Mbeere district in Kenya near Siakogo north west of Kamburu dam plains covering an area of about 42 kilometers squared, the reserve is characterized by Savannah grasslands, baobab, bushy vegetation and acacia trees boasting with wildlife roaming about the plains.
+Mwea national reserve is located in Embu county Mbeere district – Kenya near Siakogo, northwest of the Kamburu dam plains covering an area of about 42 square kilometers squared, the reserve is characterized by savanna grasslands, baobab, bushy vegetation and acacia trees, boasting wildlife roaming about the plains.

-Mwea national reserve is bordered by Thiba River from the Eastern part and the Tana river to the South, the reserve was established in 1976 managed by the Kenyan wildlife service and other organizations that have helped in funding the reserve for it’s development.
+Mwea national reserve is bordered by the Thiba River from the Eastern part and the Tana river to the South, the reserve was established in 1976 and is managed by the Kenyan wildlife service and other organizations that have helped in funding the reserve for its development.

 Activities at Mwea national reserve